- Value: 19/20

-To be sure I was getting the most out of my device, I set up a one-on-one Zoom session with co-founder and CEO of NuFACE, Tera Peterson, to get a tutorial from the pro herself.
+Nevertheless, to be sure I was getting the most out of my device, I set up a one-on-one Zoom session with the co-founder and CEO of NuFACE, Tera Peterson, to get a tutorial from the pro herself.
 In the past, Peterson and her team of NuFACE aestheticians have made “house calls” to celebrity and VIP homes (from Kate Hudson to Molly Sims).
-But over the pandemic, those in-person meetings have shifted to virtual sessions that are free to anyone (even if you’re not an A-lister).
+But during the pandemic, those in-person meetings shifted to virtual sessions that are free to anyone (even if you’re not an A-lister).
 So, of course, I jumped at the chance.